FastestMolasses/iPhone-X-Bot/README.md

 and press enter.
 Once it finishes installing, restart your computer.

 ### Running The Setup File
 Open up the folder containing all the files.
-Right click the file called *setup.py*
+Right click the file called *setup.py* and navigate to 'Open with', and press 'Python'.
+Follow the setup instructions. **Please double check that the information you entered is correct.**

+### Running The Bot
+// may need to take over
+// run it the moment it goes on preorder